stevana/stateful-pbt-with-fakes/README.md

 Typically debugging buggy concurrent code is not fun.
-The main reason for this is that the threads interleave in different ways between executions, making it hard to reproduce the bug.
+The main reason for this is that the threads interleave in different ways between executions, making it hard to reproduce the bug and hard to verify that a bug fix actually worked.

 * Heisenbug